This post may contain affiliate links. Please read our disclosure policy.

 - 2 tablespoons fish sauce

-- 2 tablespoons soy sauce (sub coco aminos for paleo)
+- 2 tablespoons soy sauce (gluten-free if needed)

 - 3 cups chicken stock

 - 8 ounces rice vermicelli (cooked according to package directions )

 - Optional toppings: lime wedges, sauteed mushrooms, cilantro, cherry tomatoes, black pepper

 - Add all the ingredients EXCEPT the coconut milk, lime, and rice vermicelli to your slow cooker and stir together.
 Cover and cook on low for 8-10 hours.2 medium carrots, 1 medium red bell pepper, ½ medium yellow onion, 2 inch piece of ginger, 4 cloves garlic, 4 tablespoons red curry paste, 2 tablespoons fish sauce, 2 tablespoons soy sauce, 1 tablespoon palm sugar, 3 cups chicken stock, 4 boneless, skinless chicken thighs

 - Remove the chicken thighs and shred them using two forks.
 Return the chicken to the slow cooker, add the coconut milk and lime juice, and stir.
 Let the coconut milk warm for 10-15 minutes before serving.2 15-ounce cans coconut milk, 1 lime